ChrstphrHll/npc_gen/students/Adrjia Lysanthir.md

 ---
 # Adrjia Lysanthir
 ### Description
-- Triton Ranger from Glasscliff Garisons
+- Triton Ranger from Whyndiem
 - 1st year Assault student in Treskal
 - shoulder length curly auburn hair that's plain, Pale Blue eyes, and Aqua skin
 - Is Invisible and Circumspect, and has Compassion as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes